ISO/IEC 9995: Groups

-If the organization into three levels is not sufficient to accommodate all characters to be contained in a specific layout, then "groups" may be defined, which then constitute a higher hierarchical unit than levels.
-Thus, each such group is usually subdivided into up to three levels.
+If the organization into three or four levels is not sufficient or considered appropriate to accommodate all characters to be contained in a specific layout, then "groups" may be defined, which then constitute a higher hierarchical unit than levels.
+Thus, each such group is usually subdivided into up to four levels.
 Common examples are layouts allowing the input of characters of different scripts.
 On the Japanese keyboard layout, the kana constitutes the second group.
-The Canadian Québec layout (1992) and the German T2 layout (2012) allow the input of considerably more characters than their preceding editions, to overcome the historic limits of mechanical typewriters.
+The Canadian Québec layout (1992) and the German E1 layout (2018, updated 2023) allow the input of considerably more characters than their preceding editions, to overcome the historic limits of mechanical typewriters.

-The "Group selector" is defined in ISO/IEC 9995-2.
-As the US-International layout has four levels, the AltGr key or level 3 selector is repurposed as a group selector for the secondary group.
-Before ISO/IEC 9995-2, the new secondary group was called third level and fourth level.
-On layouts complying to ISO/IEC 9995-2’s initial design, the simultaneously pressed Shift and AltGr keys act as a group selector, since level 4 is prohibited as inaccessible, much like level 2 and level 3 are inaccessible depending on the disability, which is addressed by the sticky keys feature.
+Mechanisms to switch between groups are provided in ISO/IEC 9995-2, ISO/IEC 9995-9, and ISO/IEC 9995-12.